HISTORY OF RIVERSIDE CHURCH OF CHRIST

 The kindergarten program was discontinued when public school kindergartens were implemented.

-In the fall of 1969, our present church building was completed at 111 Camellia Boulevard.
+In the fall of 1969, a church building was completed at 111 Camellia Boulevard.
 This project was quite a feat in that the members supplied all of the labor, under the supervision of a hired superintendent.
 This project fostered many close relationships and fond memories that remain with many.
 After completion of the new building, a Homecoming was held in February, 1970, with many former members in attendance.
 A balcony and cryroom were added to the auditorium in 1984, with the congregation meeting in the Plaza Theater across the street during construction.